SDGsの取り組み

 Royal Park Hotel (Tokyo Nihonbashi)

-We invited local elementary school students to the hotel and introduced them to the sustainable activities carried out at the hotel.
-We hold events where children can have fun while deepening their understanding of the SDGs.
+We invite local elementary school students to the hotel to learn about the sustainable activities being carried out at the hotel, and hold Event that allow children to deepen their understanding of the SDGs while having fun.

-In addition, hotel staff participates in environmental beautification activities in the surrounding area and actively carries out cleanup activities around the hotel.
-While deepening our ties with local people, we will continue to contribute to making Nihonbashi a place where people can continue to live.
+Additionally, hotel staff will participate in environmental beautification activities in the surrounding area and actively carry out cleaning activities around the hotel.
+We will contribute to making Nihonbashi a sustainable neighborhood while deepening ties with local residents.

 Effective management of serving amount to reduce food loss at buffets